- Basic information

 111 hours non-stop race with the active participation of athletes with disabilities

-We would like to thank all the others who supported us and helped us in the preparations and in the regeneration.
+We would also like to thank everyone else who supported us and helped us in the preparations and recovery 🙂 We really appreciate it and we will be very happy if you will also experience the next year of the cyclomarathon with us in 2015.
 After all the incredible experiences from this year's race, we already know that we don't want to miss the next one!

 You can soak up some of the atmosphere from the following photos.